Arangkada San Joseño

-2013 elections and Papin disqualification
+2013 elections

 Veteran singer Imelda Papin was disqualified from running for congresswoman in the city, as the party's secretary-general, Zosimo Lorenzo, filed a petition for disqualification as the member alleged that Papin was a resident of Barangay Putik, North Fairview, Quezon City.
 Even the COMELEC reversed the petition, the COMELEC proclaimed that Arthur Robes will be the winner of the 2013 elections, since he had 63.16% (74,302) votes than Papin's 31.90% (37,526) votes.
 Robes was a candidate of the Liberal Party at this time.
 His wife, Rida, failed to win the mayor seat, while being the party's standard bearer at the same time.

 2016 elections

 The party was successful in the elections because their standard bearer, Rida Robes won a congressional seat in its lone district, and their leader, Arthur Robes and his running mate, Efren Bartolome Jr, won their seats as mayor and vice-mayor, respectively.
 The party supported the two while they are candidates to the Liberal Party.

 The party was named one of six major local parties by the Commission on Elections for the 2016 Philippine local elections.
 The major local parties are entitled to receive the 19th and 20th copies of the ERs and COCs in their respective provinces or regions.